tilt-dev/company/product-development/README.md

 The DRI moves the epic into the `In Progress` state.

-## How an Epic Progresses
+### How an Epic Ends

-A given epic may have a fairly broad initial business problem.
+A given epic may have a fairly broad problem.
 The engineer(s) should carve out and define a smaller problem, and spec out a solution that can be accomplished within a target of **_7 business days_** (counted from when the epic moves into `In Progress`, more below on states).

 ### Reducing Scope

-If the solution cannot be finished within 7 business days, keep reducing scope.
+If the solution drags beyond the expected time, keep reducing scope.

 The DRI should update the epic description with smaller scope and acceptance criteria.
 They may need to communicate radical changes in scope to other stakeholders, but it's ultimately the DRI's call.
+If the DRI isn't sure what to cut, they should reach out to L for help.

 The DRI may create additional epics and/or stories to capture the future work.
 Alternatively, they may create a separate epic with the smaller scope and start work on that one instead (putting the original epic back into the backlog).

-The target time period is business calendar time, regardless of how many folks are working on the epic.
-So if for unplanned circumstances a person in a two person epic needs to be pulled away, the remaining person (who should be the epic owner DRI) may reduce scope to try to meet the target time period due to reduced capacity, saving the unfinished work for a future epic.

-The purpose of a single epic is _not_ to completely solve a business problem.
+The purpose of a single epic is _not_ to completely solve the problem.
 Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
 In some cases, any realized user value may only appear in future epics.

-Certain initiatives may require a sustained effort of multiple epics to get to a place where folks are comfortable with the result.
-Tilters should therefore advocate for epics that close the gap of new but incomplete functionality, or fix tech debt, as per the [advocacy process outlined above](#defining-high-level-business-initiatives-with-clubhouse-epics).

-### Example
+### Presenting the Result

-For example, suppose usability research suggests that the Tilt Web UI right sidebar is difficult for users to learn.
-Two engineers develop some ideas to iterate on the existing designs in order to address the problems.
-But they discover that it's a better idea to first re-architect some of the frontend JavaScript and CSS to accommodate the design changes, repaying some previously incurred tech debt.
-In this case, the first epic's scope would simply be non-user facing code re-architecture work, that doesn't have immediate user impact, but contributes to solving the usability problem indirectly as an incremental first step.
-The engineers may work on the second epic right after the first one is done, or it may be given to another team, or simply deferred to a future time.
-By scoping work to smaller units, Tilt is more flexible in prioritizing whatever is best at (almost) any moment of time as a small organization.
+Once an epic is closed, the DRI should present the result at the weekly company meeting.